-- 1. The provider must monitor the delivery of day habilitation services by direct service workers as frequently as necessary to evaluate whether the following conditions are met. - a.
-The services are furnished in accordance with the plan of care and in a timely manner. - b.
-The services are delivered in a manner that protects the recipient's health, safety and welfare. - c.
-The services are adequate to meet the recipient's identified needs.
+1. The provider must monitor the delivery of day habilitation services by direct service workers as frequently as necessary to evaluate whether the following conditions are met:

+a. the services are furnished in accordance with the plan of care and in a timely manner;

+b. the services are delivered in a manner that protects the recipient's health, safety, and welfare;

+c. the services are adequate to meet the recipient's identified needs.

-2. The provider must act to ensure substandard care is improved or arrange for service delivery from other direct service workers.
+2. The provider must act to ensure substandard care is improved or arrange for service delivery from otherdirect service workers.

 II.
-Program services and activities.
+Program services and activities

-- 1. The providers must offer services and activities that - a. are habilitative and supportive of meaningful engagement by the recipient toward achievement of the outcomes and goals identified in the recipient's plan of care; - b. are varied to meet the interests of the recipients, and to promote participation in both individual and group activities; - c. are individually determined to foster independence and promote dignity; and - d. are planned jointly by staff and recipients taking into consideration recipient health, abilities and disabilities, strengths and weaknesses, sensory challenges, interests and hobbies, culture, and life experiences and skills. - 2.
-The provider must render any day habilitation activity planned as a group activity with a staffing ratio of at least one direct service worker to not more than 2-5 recipients in a group. - 3.
-The provider must assist recipients with walking, eating, toileting, and personal hygiene as needed.
+A. The providers must offer services and activities that

+1. are habilitative and supportive of meaningful engagement by the recipient toward achievement of the outcomes and goals identified in the recipient's plan of care;

+2. are varied to meet the interests of the recipients, and to promote participation in both individual and group activities;

+3. are individually determined to foster independence and promote dignity; and

+4. are planned jointly by staff and recipients taking into consideration recipient health, abilities and disabilities, strengths and weaknesses, sensory challenges, interests and hobbies, culture, and lifeexperiences and skills.

+B. The provider must render any day habilitation activity planned as a group activity with a staffing ratio of at least one direct service worker to not more than 2 - 5 recipients in a group.

+C. The provider must assist recipients with walking, eating, toileting, and personal hygiene as needed.

 III.
-Site requirements
+Service settings requirements